aai2k/TFStudio/ROADMAP.md

 Real candidates, not yet scheduled, listed so you can say if one of them matters to you:

-crystal (QCM) deposition monitoring, rugate and graded-index synthesis, laser damage threshold estimation, optimizing across multiple environments at once, coating stress as an optimization target, glazing U and g values, and CODE V sequence export.
+crystal (QCM) deposition monitoring, rugate and graded-index synthesis, laser damage threshold estimation, optimizing across multiple environments at once, glazing U and g values, and CODE V sequence export.

 ## Not planned